 |Student from English speaking majority country||Your passport||Because of your nationality as entered on the form you will not see a question about English language ability|

 |Higher Education Institution (HEI) sponsor has made assessment||None||Answer yes for the question “If you are studying at a higher education institution, have they assessed that you meet the English language requirement, or that you are a 'gifted student'?|

 Ensure your passport is not about to expire.
-However, it is ok to apply for your visa with a passport that will expire before the visa you are applying for – you will still be issued with a full length visa.
+However, it is OK to apply for your visa with a passport that will expire before the end of your course – you will still be issued with a full length visa.

 If your current visa is endorsed on an expired passport, you must include the old passport with your visa application.
 You should also include previous passports which you have used during your period of study in the UK if you still have them.
 The Home Office will hold your passport while your application is under consideration.
 You can request return of your passport if you urgently need it, but you can only request its return for travel if you are prepared to withdraw your application at the same time.

 Note that your passport will be retained by the Home Office until your application is decided.

 If it was a condition of your latest visa that you register with the police, you must include the Police Registration Certificate with your application.
 Check that it is up to date with your current address and your latest visa.